UPDATE: March 2017 - The Powerwall 2 will only be available in an AC version. (DC version is no longer available)

 The remarkable cost reduction has been achieved due to the enormous Tesla battery manufacturing facility known as the Gigafactory in Nevada.
 Both Powerwall’s use Panasonic battery cells which are very similar to the cells used in the Tesla electric vehicles, although the new generation, larger 2170 lithium battery cells are used in the Powerwall 2.
 The lithium NMC (Nickel-Manganese-Cobalt) battery cells used in the Powerwall 2 are manufactured in collaboration with Panasonic within the Tesla Gigafactory.

-Powerwall 2 battery Competitors - See how the Powerwall 2 compares to other battery technologies available including the new range of home lithium batteries by LG chem
+Powerwall 2 battery Competitors - See how the Powerwall 2 compares to other battery technologies including the new range of home lithium batteries by LG chem

 The new PW2 has been completely redesigned to be more compact, easier to handle and install.
 Gone are the sleek curves, giving way to a more practical square shape with venting either side for cooling and a bright green LED strip.
 Interestingly it also has a simple on/off switch on one side.
 Still weighing in at 120kg it is definitely not light, although thankfully the PW2 can now be ground mounted as well as wall mounted.
 The IP rating (weather rating) remains high at IP56 although I would still recommend installing in a reasonably sheltered location such as carport or garage and out of direct sunlight if possible.